God in Judaism: Non-personal

-Although the dominant strain in Judaism is that God is personal, modern Jewish thinkers claim that there is an "alternate stream of tradition exemplified by ...
+Modern Jewish thinkers claim that there is an "alternate stream of tradition exemplified by ...
 Maimonides", who, along with several other Jewish philosophers, rejected the idea of a personal God.
+According to the Pew Forum on Religion and Public Life's 2008 U.S. Religious Landscape Survey, Americans who identify as Jewish by religion are twice as likely to favor ideas of God as "an impersonal force" over the idea that "God is a person with whom people can have a relationship".

 Modern Jewish thinkers who have rejected the idea of a personal God have sometimes affirmed that God is nature, the ethical ideal, or a force or process in the world.

 Baruch Spinoza offers a pantheist view of God.
 In his thought, God is everything and everything is God.
 Thus, there can be conceived no substance but God.
 In this model, one can speak of God and nature interchangeably.
 Although Spinoza was excommunicated from the Jewish community of Amsterdam, Spinoza's concept of God was revived by later Jews, especially Israeli secular Zionists.

 Hermann Cohen rejected Spinoza's idea that God can be found in nature, but agreed that God was not a personal being.
 Rather, he saw God as an ideal, an archetype of morality.
 Not only can God not be identified with nature, but God is also incomparable to anything in the world.
 This is because God is "One", unique and unlike anything else.
 One loves and worships God through living ethically and obeying His moral law: "love of God is love of morality."